 300.5.8.3.2 Qualification

 The Contractor shall be responsible for the work of all subcontractors.

-The fabricator shall operate a recognized steel fabricating shop and be fully approved by the CWB as per Canadian Standards Association ("CSA") Standard W47.1 in the following Divisions:
+The fabricator shall operate a recognized steel fabricating shop and be fully approved by the CWB as per Canadian Standards Association ("CSA") Standard W47.1.